 Some people have no trouble saving but find it challenging to monitor their expenses.
 These people need a spending tracker.

-These people may need an app that automatically saves for them.
 Whatever style you have, choose an app that is compatible with you.

 What does this mean?